travier/fedora-sysexts-exp/docs/firefox/index.md

 # firefox

+Enables use on dowstream images such as Bazzite and Bluefin which remove Firefox.

 ## First time setup

 Run those commands if you have not yet installed any sysext on your system: